 4. After step #3 is completed, the individual proposing the ballot issue sends the final text and ballot statements to the Secretary of State, who, after determining that the text and ballot statements do not contain material not submitted to the Legislative Services Division that is a substantive change not recommended by the Legislative Services Division, forwards a copy of the proposed ballot issue to the Attorney General's Office.

-The earliest date to circulate petitions for signatures for 2014 ballot issues (other than initiative referenda) is June 20, 2013.
+The earliest date to circulate petitions for signatures for 2016 ballot issues (other than initiative referenda) was June 17, 2015.

 - There is no earliest date in law for initiative referenda petitions to be circulated for signatures, after the petition form is reviewed and approved as provided by law.

-The earliest date to submit signed ballot issue petitions to county election administrators for 2014 ballot issues (other than for initiative referendum petitions referring an act of the 2013 Legislature) is October 18, 2013.
+The earliest date to submit signed ballot issue petitions to county election administrators for 2016 ballot issues (other than for initiative referendum petitions referring an act of the 2015 Legislature) was October 19, 2015.

 - There is no earliest date in law for initiative referenda petitions to be submitted to county election administrators, after the petition form is reviewed and approved as provided by law.